HUKang-2000/VGDNN/README.md

 - Preprocessing scripts for variant filtering, feature preparation, and VUS selection for pretraining (BRCA1_BRCA2_VUS_preprocessing.R, MLH1_MSH2_VUS_preprocessing.R)
 - Training code for joint VUS and disease-specific pretraining, followed by gene-specific (BRCA1) or disease-specific (BRCA2, MLH1, MSH2) fine-tuning, as used in this study.

-## Copyright
-Copyright (c) 2026 Lee, D.-B, Kang, H.-U, and and Hwang, K.-B. All rights reserved.
-The author retains all rights to this software and documentation

-## Contact
-If you have any questions, please feel free to contact me: kbhwang@ssu.ac.kr

 ## Dependencies
 VGDNN uses the following software and R packages:
 - R (>= 3.6)